-At the age of 22, I graduated college with an education degree, and jumped enthusiastically into the world of teaching, eager to “mold young minds.”
-I still distinctly remember my salary that first year… it was the highest paying gig I could find and more money than I had ever made before.
+So after flip-flopping on a college major for several years, I finally graduated college with an education degree, thinking I could give back with that noble profession.
+So, I jumped enthusiastically into the world of teaching, eager to “mold young minds.”
+Then, the realities of life began to sink in.
+I still distinctly remember my salary that first year–it was the highest paying gig I could find and more money than I had ever made before… and I still had trouble making ends meet.

 Between lesson plans, dozens of papers to grade, seven different classes often with 30+ students each, outside-of-class “chaperone” duties PLUS an unpaid soccer coaching position, I was worn out at the end of each week.

-At the end of that year, I decided to rethink things.
+So, at the end of that first year, I decided to rethink things.
 I needed to learn how money worked, so that I could eventually escape the rat race and not have to work myself to death every month.
 I still wanted to do things like teaching and coaching, but without the worry and stress about how I was going to pay the bills and eat.

-So, I looked around and found a book called “The Millionaire Next Door.”
+So I looked around and found a book called “The Millionaire Next Door.”
 And that book would change my life.
 It set me on a quest, and in the next year or so I got my foot into the financial services industry at a small financial planning firm.
-From there I went to grad school at night, earned an MBA, and then a CFP® (Certified Financial Planner).
+From there I went to grad school at night, earned an MBA, and then my CFP® certification.
 I learned by doing, and started investing in real estate, stocks, bonds, and eventually even my own business.

-So, the purpose for this site is to hopefully to help others along on the same journey, and to explore these topics together.
-I’ve been so blessed that I hope to give back a little through this site.
-Please note, nothing on this site is intended to be personal financial advice–just my own thoughts, views and experiences.
+So, the purpose for this site is to simply chronicle my own journey with regards to personal finance, and hopefully to also help other young professionals along on the way.
+It’s my investment journal, my place to think out loud, and share what I’m learning.
+Please note, nothing on this site is intended to be personal financial or investment advice–just my own thoughts, views and experiences.
 Please do your own research before making any financial decision, and consult with the appropriate professional when needed.

 P.S.
-The lawyers want me to include this disclaimer. 😉
+The lawyers also want me to include this disclaimer. 😉

 More random stuff about me: